 The “Old River Soar” is the non-navigable west arm and is bridged by the Great Central several times.

-At West Bridge there was a large girder bridge over the River Soar/Grand Union Canal, and two large steel bridges over roads.
-All signs of these are long gone, except for the blue bricks on the far side of the river, just below the right end of the new apartment block, which were in the base of the bridge abutment.
-Looking north towards the Central Station.
+The same view in 2021 as the previous old photograph shows that all signs of the railway bridge here are long gone, except for the blue bricks on the far side of the river, just below the right end of the new apartment block, which were in the base of the bridge abutment.
+The factories along the bank of the canal have been replaced by apartment blocks.
+Looking north towards Leicester Central Station.

 The viaduct immediately south of the River Soar/Grand Union Canal has long been demolished, and here in December 2010 the viaduct further on at Braunstone Gate was being demolished (looking south).
 The digger is standing on the site of the “Pump & Tap” pub which was demolished the previous year.